timtouch/Revature-Notes/README.md

 What are the different states of AJAX? what is the object we use for AJAX in javascript?
 What triggers the different state changes?
-What is the name of hte property detecting state changes?
+What is the name of the property detecting state changes?
 How do I use javascript for form validation?
-How do I use AJAX to hti a servlet?
+How do I use AJAX to hit a servlet?
 How do I received a JSON back?
 What is variable hoisting
 truthy/falsey
 What are the different javascript errors